 Our portfolio of adopted contracts are developed by Lead Public Agencies (LPA) in higher education and K-12.
 E&I reviews the LPA’s documentation prior to adopting the contract to assure the LPA followed the standards E&I normally incorporates into its solicitations and that are generally accepted by the education community.
 While this review ensures the adopted contracts were awarded through a competitive process, the LPA would have been following their written procedures in the development of the contract.
 As such, E&I cannot provide assurances that the LPA’s practices comply with the new EDGAR regulations.

-If you have questions about the rules relating to cooperative purchasing in your state, contact us at email@example.com.
-We are happy to provide you with research or support any of your cooperative purchasing initiatives.
+If you have questions about the rules relating to cooperative purchasing in your state, we are happy to provide you with research or support any of your procurement initiatives.